Discover your artistic style in your sketchbook!

 Yes!
 If, within 30 days, you are unsatisfied with the course, you can have a full refund.
-I do ask that you look through the entire course and most of the assignments before you make a decision though!
+I do ask that you at least peek through the entire course and most of the assignments before you make a decision though!
 It’s a process!

 The course is a completely self-paced online course—you decide when you start and when you finish.